kalebchisholm/microaggressions/README.md

 - Run the application with `npm start`

 ### To start the server
-- `pip install transformers swifter`
+- `pip install -r requirements.txt`
-- Install any other dependencies using `pip`
 -  Start the server with `python api.py`